Scubber/macOS-Dotfiles/README.md

 ### What are dotfiles?

-In computing, dotfiles are files or directories that begin with a `.` They are commonly used for storing user preferences or preserving the state of a utility.
+In computing, dotfiles (files that begin with a `.`) are commonly used for storing user preferences or preserving the state of a utility.

 ### Installation